 Visit Calton Hill in Edinburgh

-Calton Hill or Edinburgh Acropolis is one of the most enjoyable places to visit in Edinburgh.
-From the hill, you can have a landscape view of major landmarks in the city like Arthur’s seat.
-The hill itself contains a famous monuments collection that attracts tourists to visit.
+Calton Hill, or Edinburgh Acropolis, is one of Edinburgh’s most enjoyable places to visit.
+From the hill, you can have a landscape view of significant landmarks in the city, like Arthur’s seat.
+The hill itself contains a collection of famous monuments that attract tourists.

 Book a Visit to The Edinburgh Dungeon